TaoRuijie/ECAPA-TDNN/README.md

 The result will be saved in `exps/exp1/score.txt`.
 The model will saved in `exps/exp1/model`

+In my case, I trained 80 epoches in one 3090 GPU.
+Each epoch takes 37 mins, the total training time is about 48 hours.

 ### Pretrained model

 Our pretrained model performs `EER: 0.96` in Vox1_O set without AS-norm, you can check it by using:

 ```
 python trainECAPAModel.py --eval --initial_model exps/pretrain.model
 ```